mmistakes/so-simple-theme/README.md

 #### Owner/Author Information

 Change your name, and avatar photo (200x200 pixels or larger), email, and social networking urls.
-If you want to link to an external image on Gravatar or something similiar you'll need to edit the path in `head.html` since it assumes it is located in `\images`.
+If you want to link to an external image on Gravatar or something similiar you'll need to edit the path in `head.html` since it assumes it is located in `/images`.

 Including a link to your Google+ profile has the added benefit of displaying [Google Authorship](https://plus.google.com/authorship) in Google search results if you've went ahead and applied for it.